-- a. the establishment or expansion of salt storage yards; - b. automotive junk or salvage yards; - c. the storage or handling of hazardous wastes; - d. the bulk storage of chemicals, petroleum products, or hazardous materials; - e. use of any fertilizer, pesticide, or herbicide except in conjunction with accessory or commercial agriculture as provided for in 175-75.1.
-B.; - f. the processing of excavated materials; - g. the dumping of snow or ice removed from roads or parking lots; - h. the disposal, handling, or processing of solid wastes including transfer stations, recycling facilities, and composting facilities; - i. animal feedlots; - j. the disposal of septage or other liquid or leachate wastes except for an approved septic system; - k. construction on upland slopes which exceed 15%;

-- l. dumping, spreading or any other application or use of treated soils or sludge from a sewage treatment plant. - m.
-Freestanding solar energy systems.
+- A. the establishment or expansion of salt storage yards; - B. automotive junk or salvage yards; - C. the storage or handling of hazardous wastes; - D. the bulk storage of chemicals, petroleum products, or hazardous materials; - E. use of any fertilizer, pesticide, or herbicide except in conjunction with\accessory or commercial agriculture as provided for in 175-75.1.
+B.; - F. the processing of excavated materials; - G. the dumping of snow or ice removed from roads or parking lots; - H. the disposal, handling, or processing of solid wastes including transfer stations, recycling facilities, and composting facilities; - I. animal feedlots; - J. the disposal of septage or other liquid or leachate wastes except for an approved septic system; - K. construction on upland slopes which exceed 15 percent; - L. dumping, spreading or any other application or use of treated soils or sludge from a sewage treatment plant. - M. Freestanding solar energy systems.